Chirojeugd-Vlaanderen/civicrm.net/README.md

 Another solution might be tweaking the CiviCRM API code, to make it read the post data as well.

 Now I do the mapping manually in `Chiro.CiviCrm.Client.CiviCrmClient`.

+### Chiro.CiviCrm.ServiceContracts.DataContracts.CiviCrmResponse

+I created this class because I had troubles deserializing the results of the CiviCRM API.
+The result of an API request is always put in a node of the type ResultSet, no matter what kind of result it contains, and WCF doesn't seem to like this.
+I found this workaround on [the Visual Studio forums](http://social.msdn.microsoft.com/Forums/vstudio/en-US/bcd031d7-c8a4-4bb0-8c85-bc5d7b46108a/rest-services-identical-xmlroot-attributes-on-different-classes), but if you know anything about WCF, I would be very grateful if you could verify whether this hack is OK.